pranavganesh6/Hackclub-Counterspell-Hackathon/README.md

 # Mirror wars

-I participated in the Counterspell Hackathon for the first time.
-I was working with a team of three.
-Vibhu Siddha and Tejas.
+I participated in the **Counterspell Hackathon** on November 23rd and 24th, 2024 for the first time.
+I was working with a team of three:  Vibhu Siddha, Tejas and I.

 ## Theme of the hackathon
 You are your own enemy.